 For all the positives of living an early retirement lifestyle, there are plenty of negatives as well.
 I know why we revert back to our baseline state of happiness, no matter how much freedom and money you have.

-Now that I’m a grizzled veteran, here are the six main negatives of early retirement few people like talking about.
+Now that I'm a grizzled early retirement veteran, and one of the pioneers of the FIRE movement since 2009, here are the six main negatives of early retirement few people like talking about.

-1) You will suffer an identity crisis for an unknown period of time.
+1) You will suffer an identity crisis for an unknown period of time after you retire.

 When you’ve spent at least a decade working in a profession, you’ll find it incredibly jolting to no longer be identified as the person who is a marketing expert, an investment professional, or the management consultant who can figure out how to optimize a business.
 It’s only after you leave your job do you truly realize how wound up you were in your profession.